mrhouzlane/Botminator/README.md

 This is the official repository for Chainlink Hackathon with Encode Club 2022 🎛.

+## Strategy choosen :

+- Cross-exchange market making :

+ DDEX & Binance.

+ Arbitrage lock 1$ profit between a :
+ - buy at 90$ for example in Binance.
+ - sell at 91$ for example in DDEX

 ## MoodyLink

  Triggers automated trading strategy by :